karlseguin/gerb/readme.md

     <% if n, err := strconv.Atoi(value); err != nil { %>
       The number is <%= n %>
     <% } %>

+## if/elseif/else
+If tag closely mimic Go's if statements.
+Assignments within an if/elseif is allowed and braces are mandatory.

+## for
+For tag supports ranged iteration (over slices, arrays, maps and strings) as well as the traditional C-style (including an empty for `for { ... }`).

+The `continue` and `break` tag work as expected within a for loop.

 ## ++, --, += and -=
 There's limited support for these four operators.
 As a general rule, they should